Gilman Paper Company collection

 The Gilman Paper Company collection is an archive of original photographic prints and negatives, and it was donated to the Metropolitan Museum of Art.
 The collection was formed over the course of two decades (roughly 1977–1997) by Howard Gilman (1924–1998), chairman of the Gilman Paper Company.

+Collection

+The collection before it was donated to the Metropolitan Museum of Art included a series of photographs of Virginia Oldoini, Countess of Castiglione taken in the 1890s.
+Virginia Elisabetta Luisa Antonietta Teresa Maria Oldoini received the title Contessa of Castiglione after her marriage to Count Francesco Verasis Asinari of Castigliole d’Asti and Castiglione Tinella.
+The Contessa of Castiglione commissioned photographer, Pierre-Louis Pierson of Mayer and Pierson, the official photographers of the Imperial Court of Napoleon III, to take the photographs.